 Some people wrote in that kimchi did not help them, including various types of Sunja's kimchi.
 One person said that Hawthorne Valley Kim Chee had no effect, and that it was more like a sauerkraut product.
 (Sauerkraut had not worked for anyone until recently one person said that they improved with a homemade sauerkraut, and another person with a sauerkraut made with garlic carried by Costco).
 Some researchers feel that it's the garlic in kimchi that encourages L. sakei growth, and sauerkraut typically doesn't contain garlic.)

 BACTOFERM F-RM-52 - A number of persons reported that a mixture of bottled water and the sausage starter culture Bactoferm F-RM-52 (Lactobacillus sakei and Staphylococcus carnosus), has successfully worked for them.
 This product is produced by the Danish manufacturer Chr.
 Hansen and sold by various sausage-making suppliers.
-We first tested it in January 2015 and found that - yes, it definitely does work, but it is not as gentle as kimchi.
 It is reliable and effective, like an army that marches in to attack the sinusitis causing bacteria.
 (See SINUSITIS TREATMENT SUMMARY page for details).
-While my family use it by dabbing/smearing or spooning the mixture into the nostrils, others reported using it in a neti pot (e.g., first Comment on the CONTACT page), and one person even a nasal aspirator (bulb syringe) for a large one time dose.
+Most use it by dabbing/smearing or spooning the mixture into the nostrils, while others report using it in a neti pot (e.g., first Comment on the CONTACT page), and one person even a nasal aspirator (bulb syringe) for a large one time dose.
 Sometimes a side effect on the day we used the product was a dry mouth and throat (and they can be very dry when we overused it - so it's important to use only a little in a treatment).
 The person who used the nasal aspirator reported a temporary decrease in her sense of smell.

 However, several people (one in Europe) reported that Bactoferm F-RM-52 did not work for them, but then the issue is - did the L. sakei die during shipping or did it not work for some other reason?
 One possibility is that L. sakei does not work against all types of pathogenic bacteria.
 Even my family has had problems with Bactoferm F-RM-52 - one time it died during shipping.
 We knew because that batch had zero effect when we used it.
 If one batch is no good because the L. sakei has died, then I reorder or will try ordering from another source.

 ---[Please note: One sausage culture seller (sausagemaker) has been so upset (afraid of lawsuits?) that the Bactoferm F-RM-52 they sell has been used "off label" to treat sinusitis that they now have applied their own warnings to the back of the product package.
 The warnings state that the product also contains manganese sulfate monohydrate, which is used in tiny amounts as a food additive (a food grade nutritional supplement).
 However, the warnings listed are from the Safety Data Sheet for people handling large batches of manganese sulfate monohydrate (for "science education applications" or "laboratory and manufacturing use").
-It's as if they are warning that the package contains nothing but the powdered form of manganese sulfate monohydrate, in case people might stick their heads in the package and inhale for prolonged periods.
-By the way, manganese can be sold in a variety of forms, and is an essential dietary nutrient for humans which is best obtained from food.]
+It's as if they are warning that the package contains nothing but the powdered form of manganese sulfate monohydrate, in case people might stick their heads in the package and inhale for prolonged periods.]

 PRIMAL SK NATUR 50 - The European company VAN HEES makes a starter culture PRIMAL SK natur 50 with the same ingredients as Bactoferm F-RM-52.
 The ingredients are: Lactobacillus sakei and Staphylococcus carnosus, with a carrier base of dextrose (to feed the bacteria when used as a starter culture).
 They ship to various European countries.
 I do not have any feedback yet on this product.